dimitri-nicolo/calico/visibility/elastic/flow/processpath.md

 ### Privileges

-For full functionality, this feature requires the `{{site.noderunning}}` `Daemonset` to have access to the host's PID namespace.
+For full functionality, this feature requires the `{{site.noderunning}}` `DaemonSet` to have access to the host's PID namespace.
 The Tigera Operator will automatically grant this extra privilege to the daemonset if the feature is enabled in the operator's LogCollector resource, as described below.

 ### Concepts